cjolowicz/cookiecutter-hypermodern-python/README.md

 GitHub creates the `bug`, `enhancement`, and `documentation` labels for you.
 Create the remaining labels on the Issues tab of your GitHub repository.

-## Caveats

-When upgrading Sphinx or its extensions using Poetry, also update the requirements located in [docs/requirements.txt] for Read the Docs.

-[docs/requirements.txt]: {{cookiecutter.project_name}}/docs/requirements.txt